Magazine: Late 19th century

-Progressive Era: 1890s–1920s
+Progressive era: 1890s–1920s

-Mass circulation magazines became much more common after 1900, some with circulations in the hundreds of thousands of subscribers.
+Mass-circulation magazines became much more common after 1900, some with circulations in the hundreds of thousands of subscribers.
 Some passed the million-mark in the 1920s.
 It was an age of mass media.
 Because of the rapid expansion of national advertising, the cover price fell sharply to about 10 cents.
 One cause was the heavy coverage of corruption in politics, local government and big business, especially by Muckrakers.
 They were journalists who wrote for popular magazines to expose social and political sins and shortcomings.
 They relied on their own investigative journalism reporting; muckrakers often worked to expose social ills and corporate and political corruption.
-Muckraking magazines–notably McClure's–took on corporate monopolies and crooked political machines while raising public awareness of chronic urban poverty, unsafe working conditions, and social issues like child labor.
+Muckraking magazines–notably McClure's–took on corporate monopolies and crooked political machines while raising public awareness of chronic urban poverty, unsafe working conditions, and social issues such as child labor.

 The journalists who specialized in exposing waste, corruption, and scandal operated at the state and local level, like Ray Stannard Baker, George Creel, and Brand Whitlock.
-Others like Lincoln Steffens exposed political corruption in many large cities; Ida Tarbell went after John D. Rockefeller's Standard Oil Company.
+Others, including Lincoln Steffens, exposed political corruption in many large cities; Ida Tarbell went after John D. Rockefeller's Standard Oil Company.
 Samuel Hopkins Adams in 1905 showed the fraud involved in many patent medicines, Upton Sinclair's 1906 novel The Jungle gave a horrid portrayal of how meat was packed, and, also in 1906, David Graham Phillips unleashed a blistering indictment of the U.S. Senate.
 Roosevelt gave these journalists their nickname when he complained that they were not being helpful by raking up all the muck.

 1930s–1990s

 21st century

 According to the Research Department of Statista, closures of magazines outnumbered launches in North America during 2009.
 Although both figures declined during 2010–2015, launches outnumbered closures in each of those years, sometimes by a 3:1 ratio.
-Focusing more narrowly, MediaFinder.com found that 93 new magazines launched during the first six months of 2014 while only 30 closed in that time frame.
+Focusing more narrowly, MediaFinder.com found that 93 new magazines were launched during the first six months of 2014, while only 30 closed in that time frame.
 The category which produced the most new publications was "Regional interest", of which six new magazines were launched, including 12th & Broad and Craft Beer & Brewing.
 However, two magazines had to change their print schedules.
-Johnson Publishing's Jet stopped printing regular issues making the transition to digital format, however still print an annual print edition.
+Johnson Publishing's Jet stopped printing regular issues, making the transition to digital format, though still printing an annual print edition.
 Ladies' Home Journal stopped their monthly schedule and home delivery for subscribers to become a quarterly newsstand-only special interest publication.

 According to statistics from the end of 2013, subscription levels for 22 of the top 25 magazines declined from 2012 to 2013, with just Time, Glamour and ESPN The Magazine gaining numbers.
+However, by 2024, some titles, notably outdoors magazines, appeared to be growing in popularity.
+Furthermore, recent research (2025) has shown that print magazines are seen as more trustworthy, with better quality journalism.